hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-bm-network-install.md

 1. On your KVM host, download the `cg-hos.tar.gz.gpg` and HLM node image `cg-hlm.qcow2`to the `root` directory

+2. Use the following command to decrypt and untar the GPG file.
+You will be prompted for the password: `cghelion`.

+		gpg -d cg-hos.tar.gz.gpg | tar -xzvf –

-2. Provision `cg-hlm.qcow2` on your KVM host (min ram: 4096, disk: 20 GB) and create/assign new DHCP NAT network for backdoor (ssh) access to HLM node called `bkd`.
-Assign `bkd` as `eth0` interface.
+3. Provision `cg-hlm.qcow2` on your KVM host and create/assign new DHCP NAT network for SSH access to HLM node called `bkd`.

+		qemu-img create -f qcow2 cg-hlm.qcow2

+	**QUESTION: WHAT IS COMMAND TO DO THIS??**

-3. Assign the PXE network as `eth1` and the CLM network as `eth2` interface.
+4. Use the following commands to configure `bkd` as `eth0` interface; the PXE network as `eth1`; and the CLM network as `eth2` interface.

+		iface eth0 bkd
+		iface eth1 pxe
+		iface eth2 clm

+	**QUESTION: WHAT IS COMMAND TO DO THIS??**

 	(Note: We strongly recommend using HLM VM from virt-manager console as following section involves running scripts that restart the network at multiple points)